 The most popular screen resolution remains 720x1280 which is used in many low-end and mid-range smartphones.
 It is closely followed by 750x1334 used in many iPhone models.
 Full HD found in many high-end and mid-range Android devices is most used in France and Germany.

 This is just some of the intelligence in the latest DeviceAtlas Mobile Intelligence report.
-Download the full report to get access to the latest data on tablet usage, screen resolutions, LTE and NFC penetration and more.
+Download the full report to get access to the latest data on feature phones, RAM, mobile operating systems and more.

 Download the latest Mobile Report